martins87/contract-explorer/README.md

 `npm install`

-Add an Infura key to the file next.config.js as follows:
+In the root directory create a next.config.js file and add an Infura key as follows:

 ```
 module.exports = {